 While there are many causes of land pollution, here are a few of the main contributors:

 All litter, whether intentional or not, causes pollution by releasing chemicals and microparticles as it degrades.
-Check out our blog post on littering to learn more about the effects of littering and how to reduce it in your community.
+Check out our blog on littering to learn more about the effects of littering and how to reduce it in your community.

 Urbanization and Construction